What are Seborrhoeic Keratosis /Warts

-Seborrhoeic keratosis /warts are benign overgrowths of epidermal keratinocytes, and the cause is unknown.
+They are benign harmless overgrowths of epidermal keratinocytes found on the skin, and the cause is unknown.

 Seborrhoeic keratosis have a rough surface and can have the appearance of being stuck on the skin.
 They can vary in colour from skin coloured to almost black.
 They most often occur on the stomach, chest and back and usually start to appear after the age of 40.